Orlando da Costa

 Costa was maternal cousin to Sérgio Vieira, a politician in Mozambique.

+Biography

-After being raised in Margao (Goa), Costa spent in the 1950s, most of his time in the House of the Students of the Empire, an institution mainly built to house students from the colonies that were studying in the metropole.
+After being raised in Margão, Portuguese Goa, Costa spent in the 1950s, most of his time in Casa dos Estudantes do Império, an institution mainly built to house students from the Portuguese colonies that were studying in the metropole.
 There, he came in contact with many of the future leaders of the nationalist movements of the colonies, such as the MPLA, the FRELIMO and the PAIGC.
-Between 1950 and 1953 he was arrested three times by the Salazar government.
+Between 1950 and 1953, he was arrested three times by the Salazar government.
+A few days before he died, on January 5, 2006, he received from Jorge Sampaio's hands the degree of Commander of the Order of Liberty.